More services or more tax cuts: Virginia House and Senate pass vastly different budgets

 “At this unique moment,” she said, “we have the ability to do so much more.”

-Down the hall, the Senate passed its budget by a vote of 31-9, with Republicans casting all the objections.
+Down the hall, the Senate passed its budget by a vote of 31 to 9, with Republicans casting all the objections.
 Finance and Appropriations Committee Chairwoman Janet D. Howell (D-Fairfax) said the plan strikes the right balance between tax relief and spending, including increased funding for K-12 schools and local police, teacher and state employee raises, improved water quality and land preservation.

 Senate Republicans did not challenge the broad outlines of their chamber’s spending plan, but the nitty-gritty of individual budget amendments ignited debates over free speech and the legitimacy of President Biden’s election victory in 2020.